StephenKrewson/Mask_RCNN/README.md

 source activate maskRCNN
 ```

 Pip install dependencies from fork.
+Didn't download COCO dataset (but did clone the Python API repo from the balloon tutorial author).
+Seems like you just need the weights not the actual data.

 # Reading and Resources